diademiemi/Lineation/wiki/demos/basic-setup.md

 ### Step 4
 I then set an area for this start line
-In start lines this is only for sending the messages and teleporting players if enabled
+In start lines this is used to send the announcement messages, target players to teleport and more
 ![Demo4](assets/basic-setup4.png)

 ### Step 5